Philmist/img2quilt/README.md

-# Make a quilt image from ordered numbered images.
+# Create a quilt image from ordered numbered images.

 ## Usage